LiterallyBlah/Spectre/README.md

 # Spectre

 **Spectre** is a modular tool designed for web application reconnaissance and vulnerability analysis.
-It aims to integrate both browser-based interaction and external tools, such as Nikto and SQLmap, to provide comprehensive coverage of web application security testing.
+It integrates browser-based interaction and link extraction capabilities to provide comprehensive coverage of web application security testing.

 ## Features

-- **SpectreCore**: The foundational module for handling browser sessions, authentication, and session management using tools like Playwright.
+- **SpectreCore**: The foundational module for handling browser sessions and authentication using Playwright.
-- **Dynamic Crawling**: Discover endpoints within web applications, both authenticated and unauthenticated.
+- **Dynamic Crawling**: Discover and extract links within web applications, both authenticated and unauthenticated.
-- **Fuzzing Modules**: Automate fuzzing of input fields, headers, cookies, and more, with built-in session management.
+- **Interactive Session Management**: Maintain and interact with browser sessions over extended periods.
-- **External Tool Integration**: Integrate with external security tools such as Nikto, SQLmap, and Burp Suite.
+- **LLM-Powered Link Extraction**: Utilise AI models to enhance link discovery and validation.
-- **Configurable Task Management**: Customise tasks via configuration files, defining inputs, expected outputs, and response analysis.
+- **Configurable Task Management**: Customise tasks via an interactive command-line interface.

 ## Installation